Sohaibpanwala/Sohaibpanwala/README.md

 Hi, I'm Sohaib Panwala, i'm absolutely fascinated with all the upheaval and growth in the data sector.
-What particularly interests me is recommender engines, Time Series data, computer vision, football analytics and reinforcement learning amonst so many others
+What particularly interests me is recommender engines, Time Series data, computer vision, football analytics and reinforcement learning amongst so many others